Workshop on air pollution and health in East Africa

 Countries in East Africa experience high levels of air pollution as well as significant health impacts from both outdoor and household air pollution.
 As such, targeted interventions could play an important role in improving air quality and alleviating the associated public health impacts.
 As public and governmental interest in the topic is growing, there is also a greater demand for data and evidence on air pollution levels and trends as well as health effects.

-This workshop will bring together a broad range of organizations and stakeholders interested in air pollution and health across East Africa, especially in Kenya and Uganda.
-This includes researchers, healthcare practitioners, professional societies, national and regional non-profit groups, bi- and multi-lateral organizations, federal and local government agencies, ministries, and research institutes.
+This workshop brought together a broad range of organizations and stakeholders interested in air pollution and health across East Africa, especially in Kenya and Uganda.
+This included researchers, healthcare practitioners, professional societies, national and regional non-profit groups, bi- and multi-lateral organizations, federal and local government agencies, ministries, and research institutes.

-The workshop is being organized by the Health Effects Institute in partnership with the Stockholm Environment Institute – Africa Centre (SEI Africa), World Resources Institute (WRI Africa), Eastern Africa GEO Health Hub (Kenya), and AirQo.
+The workshop was organized by the Health Effects Institute in partnership with the Stockholm Environment Institute – Africa Centre (SEI Africa), World Resources Institute (WRI Africa), Eastern Africa GEO Health Hub (Kenya), and AirQo.

-The workshop will be held at the Sarova Panafric Hotel.
-The workshop will be hybrid with opportunities to attend the meeting in-person or virtually.
-All interested individuals are invited to register to attend the workshop.
-The workshop will be conducted in English.
+The workshop was held at the Sarova Panafric Hotel.
+The workshop was hybrid with opportunities to attend the meeting in-person or virtually.
+The workshop was conducted in English.

-On the third day, March 31st, there will be a half-day training session on health impact assessment for air pollution
+On the third day, (March 31st) there was a half-day training session on health impact assessment for air pollution.

 For questions, please contact Victor Nthusi at: email@example.com